Homeschool Bee Program

 What Children Will Experience

-With guidance from our resident beekeeper, Stuart from The Werombee Man, children will:
+With guidance from our resident beekeeper Stu The Werombee Man, children will:

 Suit up like a real beekeeper in child-sized protective gear